PLCnext/vplcnextcontrol/README.md

             image: "localhost/vplcnextcontrol1000-x86-64:latest"
         ```
     * Using container repository. e.g. DockerHub
-        Make sure a valid registry is set ,for the root user in the podman configuration usually located at /etc/containers/
+        Make sure a valid registry is set, for the root user in the podman configuration usually located at /etc/containers/
         ```yaml
             image: "phoenixcontact/plcnext/vplcnextcontrol1000-x86-64:2025.0.0"
         ```